The Equality and Human Rights Commission states:

 - Make sure any proposed changes to services and projects consider the equality impact of those changes

-- Monitor and evaluate equality measures as part of the management of services and projects.
+- Regularly monitor and evaluate services and projects.

-Rainbow Pooch Pride will encourage the management committee, all individuals appointed to provide services, and volunteers to attend training in equality, diversity, and inclusion to better understand their rights and responsibilities.
-Everyone involved in recruitment will be expected to attend equality awareness training before taking part in any recruitment and selection.
+Rainbow Pooch Pride will encourage the management committee, all individuals appointed to provide services, and volunteers to attend training in LGBTQIA+ awareness to better understand their rights and responsibilities.

 Monitoring and Review